 Control, Influence, No Control

-Over which challenges in your role do you consider you have control, influence, no control at all?
+Over which challenges in your role do you consider you have control, influence, or no control at all?
 Brainstorm to develop a common understanding inside your group, search for solutions

 - Join each team and provide the activity link.